-- 8. Optimize the comparative advantages of the Cosponsors and Secretariat by reviewing and refining how roles and responsibilities are distributed to ensure the Joint Programme seamlessly delivers against the 2016 Political Declaration, the result areas within the UNAIDS 2016-2021 Strategy and 2030 Agenda by: - a.
-Reviewing and refining the Division of Labour on a regular basis to ensure alignment with the SDGs and the result areas within the UNAIDS 2016-2021 Strategy and the 2016 Political Declaration and that convener and agency partner roles are consistent with Cosponsors' capacities and commitments to deliver results.
+- 8. Optimize the comparative advantages of the Cosponsors and Secretariat by reviewing and refining how roles and responsibilities are distributed to ensure the Joint Programme seamlessly delivers against the Political Declaration on Ending AIDS, the result areas within the UNAIDS Strategy and Agenda 2030 by: - a.
+Reviewing and refining the Division of Labour on a regular basis to ensure alignment with the SDGs and the result areas within the UNAIDS Strategy and the 2016 Political Declaration and that convener and agency partner roles are consistent with Cosponsors' capacities and commitments to deliver results. - b.
+Ensuring that the Division of Labour is used as a global-level guideline that is adapted to the country context based on the priorities of the response and the presence and capacities of Cosponsors, the Secretariat and other UN entities (see below).

-- b.
-Ensuring that the Division of Labour is used as a global level guideline that is adapted to the country context based on the priorities of the response and the presence and capacities of Cosponsors, the Secretariat and other United Nations entities, as described below. - 9.
-Assess and identify the optimal configuration of the United Nations response, country by country.
+9. Assess and identify the optimal configuration of the UN response, country by country, by:

-Establish a system or process, within the framework of the Resident Coordinator System, to ensure that the right mix of capacities is in place in countries for the delivery of coordinated and coherent support to countries and other partners in the response.
-This would be informed by country needs and priorities, the comparative advantage of Cosponsors and the Secretariat, capacities and contributions of non-UN actors and gaps in the national response and in line with the UNAIDS 2016-2021 Strategy.
+Establishing a system or process, within the framework of the Resident Coordinator system, that ensures the right mix of capacities are in place in countries for the delivery of coordinated and coherent support to countries and other partners in the response, informed by of country needs and priorities, the comparative advantage of Cosponsors and the Secretariat, capacities and contributions of non-UN actors and gaps in the national response, and in line with the UNAIDS Strategy.
 Such a system would elaborate the ideal footprint of the Joint Programme: